Rabbit Valley (Colorado)

 Rabbit Valley is a valley located in northwestern Mesa County, Colorado, United States.
-The area is generally used for paleontology, camping, hiking, mountain biking, off-road vehicle recreation, and hunting.
+The site was discovered by a local Colorado couple in 1981 Rabbit Valley contains numerous prehistoric remains from the Late Jurassic Period.
+Nearly 4,000 bones have been found here, including Apatosaurus, Camarasaurus, Diplodocus, a supersaurid, a diplodocid.
 Rabbit Valley is accessed by Interstate 70/U.S. Route 6/U.S. Route 50.